cruelandunusual/baillie-gifford/README.md

 >#### Graphics
 >[This video for Napier University](https://youtu.be/Cw7e0ic7Ey4), part of a series of 25 case studies, has simple but effective on-brand graphics; these were done collaboratively with the client, who selected the phrases to pull out from an initial version of the video, and I then created the animation in After Effects according to the brand guidelines.
->[This VisitScotland Youtube pre-roll advert](https://youtu.be/yT0CJiXv0-U) for the German market has German text throughout, often on screen briefly and in unpredictabe areas of the screen; it required close collaboration with the client to ensure consisten readability.
+>[This VisitScotland Youtube pre-roll advert](https://youtu.be/yT0CJiXv0-U) for the German market has German text throughout, often on screen briefly and in unpredictabe areas of the screen; it required close collaboration with the client to ensure consistent readability.
 It's also a good example of cutting to an exact duration (30 seconds).

 >#### Sound / Music
 >I also take great pride in sound and music editing.
 [This video for the NHS](https://youtu.be/s7G6mfRpoCU?si=8-2eFVx4lMFJgNlG), recorded over Teams during the pandemic to inform the NHS workforce about workplace bereavement, has creative use of sound and music, inluding [reversed music to create an unsettling feeling](https://youtu.be/s7G6mfRpoCU?si=8-2eFVx4lMFJgNlG&t=231) and music [used as a sound effect, to punctuate the nurse's story](https://youtu.be/s7G6mfRpoCU?si=h7mCs0CxmZIC8Cp8&t=470).
->Also, for [this video for the Scottish Courts and Tribunal Services](https://youtu.be/8ikps64ec3I?si=H2hRTtyFH2XLLq_2&t=139), I altered the Audio Network track that begins at 02:20 with an alternative synthesiser in Ableton Live, rather than replacing the track entirely, when one of my colleagues didn't like the original track.
+>Also, in [this video for the Scottish Courts and Tribunal Services](https://youtu.be/8ikps64ec3I?si=H2hRTtyFH2XLLq_2&t=139), I altered the Audio Network track that begins at 02:20 with an alternative synthesiser in Ableton Live rather than replacing the track entirely, when one of my colleagues didn't like the sound of the original.

 > [!NOTE]
 > At times I have worked to challenging deadlines; [this annual review video for Scottish Enterprise](https://youtu.be/OnoYiEk2ZnE) was recut in a single _(long!)_ night when the client didn't like the v1 of the original brief.
-The re-edit repurposed the footage (the black and white shots of SE employees) along with shots from SE's library.
+The re-edit repurposed the footage (the black and white shots of SE employees) along with shots from SE's library, and some stock shots.

 ### Team working
 I have strong written and speaking communication skills and am always conscious of my audience and their level of technical expertise.